 When will the flying monkeys arrive?

-Anyway, in the article, Leah (formerly known as @NationalAdjunct) gave us, Marnie Weigle (from the California Part-time Faculty Association) and me, a marvelously generous call out for our help and identified us as primary henchwomen (if no a word, it should be) too.
+Anyway, in the article, Leah (formerly known as @NationalAdjunct) gave us, Marnie Weigle (from the California Part-time Faculty Association) and me, a marvelously generous call out for our help and identified us as primary henchwomen (if not a word, it should be) too.
 We're all getting flak.
 I've been accused of aggregation, as though that were a failing.
 More accurately, what I do is curation.
-Since the accusation came from parties trying to hijack and control the narrative -- re-write history. it's not hard to connect those dots.
+Likewise, I assure you I am human, not a bot.
+Since the accusations came from parties trying to hijack and control the narrative -- re-write history. it's not hard to connect those dots.

 Some interested in submitting have, for whatever reason, not done so, Their call.
 If a story is public and worthy -- should be part of the collection.
 I will try to post it myself BUT a) I decide, not them, and b) when, on my own schedule -- and at a lower priority.
 Submissions seem to be picking up again.